scottmillers/Terraform/aws/catalyst8000v/README.md

 ![Cisco Logo](docs/images/cisco.png)
-# Prototype Cisco Catalyst 8000V SD-WAN on AWS
+# Cisco Catalyst 8000V SD-WAN on AWS

 ## Problem Statement
--	We currently use Cisco Catalyst 8000V SD-WAN to optimize TIERS network traffic
+-	We use the Cisco Catalyst 8000V SD-WAN software to optimize TIERS network traffic
-- We optimizes the network traffic from the Winters Data Center to over 200 regional offices
+- We optimizes the network traffic to the Winters Data Center from over 200 regional offices
 - We terminate the regional offices connection at the Winters Data Center
 - We are moving the TIERS production systems from the Winters Data Center to AWS
-- We need to move Cisco Catalyst 8000V SD-WAN software to AWS and terminate the regional offices connection in AWS
+- We need to move Cisco Catalyst 8000V SD-WAN software to AWS
+- We need to terminate the regional offices connection in AWS
 - We do not know if the Cisco Catalyst 8000V SD-WAN software will meet our requirements on AWS
 - If the Cisco Catalyst 8000V SD-WAN software does not meet our requirements running on AWS:
-  - We have no solution to replace it
+  - We have no alternative solution
-  - The TIERS project will be delayed and we will have to add significant unexpected costs until a solution is found
+  - The TIERS project scope, schedule, and budget will be impacted

 ## Solution

-We want to prototype the Cisco Catalyst Edge software for SD-WAN on AWS.
+We want to prototype the Cisco Catalyst SD-WAN software on AWS.

 The prototype will answer the following questions: